 5. Saint-Chely-du Tarn

 This place is truly magical.
-Nothing is ordinary about Saint-Chély-du-Tarn – neither the narrow arched bridge leading to the village, nor the small waterfall formed by the two streams dashing into the Tarn, nor the vertical cliffs overlooking the village, nor the the tiny chapel Baume de Cénaret glued to a huge rocky outcrop, nor the pottery shop located in a cave with a running stream.
+Nothing is ordinary about Saint-Chély-du-Tarn – neither the narrow arched bridge leading to the village, nor the small waterfall formed by the two streams dashing into the Tarn, nor the vertical cliffs overlooking the village, nor the the tiny Chapel of Cénaret glued to a huge rocky outcrop, nor the pottery shop located in a cave with a running stream.

 Sainte-Enimie is a bit more touristy than the rest of those cute little villages.
 And for a reason.
 It’s also included on the list of the Most Beautiful Villages in France.
 Get lost in the crisscross of tiny cobblestone streets lined up with medieval limestone houses.
 Find the source of the Burle River and learn the legend about the beautiful princess Enimie who had leprosy and got healed by the waters of the Burle.